saucecode/discord-acid-bot/README.md

  - `\ud` makes an API request to Urban Dictionary.
 See `dictionarycom.py`.
  - `\50/50` makes a request to [reddit.com/r/fiftyfifty](https://reddit.com/r/fiftyfifty) and reformats the title.
  - `\tell` will let you send messages to users.
 The messages will only be sent the next time they speak.
+ - `\remind` will send messages after a fixed period, and regardless of whether or not the person is online.
  - `\voice` will join/leave the voice channel.
 It currently joins the first voice channel it finds.
  - `\tts` will send text to Google, and Google will return a wav file saved to `voice.wav`.
 The bot will use ffmpeg to play the wav file on voice chat.
 The bot hangs while it downloads from Google, so really long tts texts will cause the bot to time out from Discord.
  - `\logs` will generate a link and token for a user to access the logs that the bot keeps.